ProjectEvergreen/www.greenwoodjs.dev/src/pages/guides/ecosystem/storybook.md

 ## Content as Data

-If you are using any of Greenwood's [content as data](/docs/content-as-data/) features, you'll want to configure Storybook for mocking of `fetch` calls in your stories.
+If you are using any of Greenwood's [content as data](/docs/content-as-data/) features, you'll want to configure Storybook for mocking `fetch` calls in your stories.

 1. First, install the [**storybook-addon-fetch-mock**](https://storybook.js.org/addons/storybook-addon-fetch-mock) addon
    ```shell